-Students encounter and discuss a range of poems related to the themes of identity, love and relationships in a standalone fortnightly lesson.
-Consequently, students develop their independent responses to poetry, developing their emotional intelligence, and are increasingly prepared for the demands of the unseen poetry question at GCSE.
+- Students also enjoy a fortnightly standalone unseen poetry lesson.
+Students encounter and discuss a range of poems related to the themes of identity, love and relationships.
+Consequently, students develop their independent responses to poetry, as well as developing their emotional intelligence, and are increasingly prepared for the demands of the unseen poetry question at GCSE.

 Students finish KS3 as increasingly articulate, inquisitive thinkers, readers and writers.
 They write with increasing accuracy for a variety of audiences and purposes and in different forms.
 They read with, and for, meaning.

 Students are assessed each term in either reading or writing and by a GCSE exam style question (implicitly in Y7 and 8, and explicitly in Y9) in the summer term.
 Formative assessment is prioritised with students being able to see the progress they are making in reading (English Literature, green front sheets) and writing (English Language, red front sheets) disciplines on assessment front sheets where individualised written feedback is prioritised over a summative grade.
 Students recognise the need to take responsibility for their own learning; the school’s literacy marking code and ‘Now’ task system, in particular, facilitate this student-led response.
 The department is also increasingly trialling whole class feedback sheets.

 Students finish KS3 recognising that texts are not written in a vacuum, but are affected by the contexts in which they are written and received.
 Students, throughout the course of KS3, learn to become more empathetic readers and writers.